 - None — the archetype must not contain any of the component types in the None category.

-An entity query provides a list of the chunks that contain the types of components the query requires.
+An entity query provides a list of the chunks containing the types of components required by the query.
 You can then iterate over the components in those chunks directly with IJobChunk, one of the specialized ECS Jobs, or implicitly with IJobForEach or a non-Job for-each loop.

 ECS organizes systems by World and then by group.
 By default, ECS creates a default World with a predefined set of groups.
 It finds all available systems, instantiates them, and adds them to the predefined simulation group in the default World.

 You can specify the update order of systems within the same group.
-A group is a kind of system, so you can add a group to another group and specify its order just like any other system.
+A group is a kind of system, so you can add a group to a group and specify its order just like a system.
 All systems within a group update before the next system or group.
-If you do not specify an order, ECS inserts systems into the update order in a deterministic way that does not depend on creation order.
-In other words, the same set of systems always updates in the same order within their group even when you don't explicitly specify an order.
+If you do not specify an order, systems are inserted into the update order in a deterministic manner that does not depend on creation order.
+In other words, the same set of systems always update in the same order within their group when you don't explicitly specify an order.
+Entity component buffer systems

-For more information about system creation, update order, and the attributes you can use to organize your systems, see the documentation on System Update Order .
+See System Update Order for more information about system creation, update order, and the attributes you can use to organize your systems.

-When you create your game or application in the Unity Editor, you can use GameObjects and MonoBehaviours to create a conversion system to map those UnityEngine objects and components to entities.
-For more information, see Creating Gameplay.
+When creating your game or application in the Unity Editor, you can use GameObjects and MonoBehaviours and create a conversion system to map those UnityEngine objects and components to entities.